 Carbon calculations cover cradle-to-gate (A1-A3) impact for all materials, for the superstructure (does not include foundations, but does include ground floor slab).
 Users can set carbon values for the concrete to be used, however recommended values are included on the Rates sheet.

-Cradle-to-gate carbon impact is equivalent to the A1-A3 module introduced in BS EN 15978:2011 and BS EN 15804:2012+A2:2019, explained in detail in RICS professional standard and guidance Whole life carbon assessment for the built environment (2017).
+Cradle-to-gate carbon impact is equivalent to the A1-A3 module outlined in BS EN 15978:2011 and BS EN 15804:2012+A2:2019.